ekr/tls13-spec/draft-ietf-tls-tls13.md

 keys derived using the offered PSK.

 2. There are no guarantees of non-replay between connections.
-Unless the server takes special measures outside those provided by TLS, the server has no guarantee that the same
-0-RTT data was not transmitted on multiple 0-RTT connections (see {{anti-replay}} and {{replay-0rtt}} for more details).
-This is especially relevant if the data is authenticated either with TLS client authentication or inside the application layer protocol.
+Anti-replay for ordinary TLS 1.3 1-RTT data is provided via the server's Random value, but 0-RTT data does not depend on the ServerHello and therefore has weaker guarantees.
 However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)

-Clients MUST NOT send messages in early data which are not safe to have replayed and which they would not be willing to retry across multiple 1-RTT connections.
-Nevertheless, servers have the responsibility to protect themselves against attacks employing 0-RTT data replication.
-Additionally, protocols MUST NOT use 0-RTT data without a profile that defines its use.
-That profile needs to identify which messages or interactions are safe to use with 0-RTT.
-In addition, to avoid accidental misuse, implementations SHOULD NOT enable 0-RTT unless specifically requested.
-Implementations SHOULD provide special functions for 0-RTT data to ensure that an application is always aware that it is sending or receiving data that might be replayed.
+[TODO: cross-reference]

 The same warnings apply to any use of the early_exporter_master_secret.